Prag8855/aab/content/guides/housing-scams.md

 A scammer could show you any apartment in a video call.
 Even in person, they can show you an apartment that they rented for a few days.

-If you are not in Germany yet, try [HousingAnywhere](/out/housinganywhere).
+If you are not in Germany, use a platform with verified landlords like [Homelike](/out/homelike), [HousingAnywhere](/out/housinganywhere) or [Spotahome](/out/spotahome).
 They only pay the landlord after you [move in](/guides/moving-in).
 If the apartment is not as described, you get your money back.

 ### Only pay by bank transfer